How-To: Create a Root CA in Azure

 CA Issuance Policy

-1. Select the Certificate Template you want this CA to Issue.
-Leave as “Subordinate CA Template” unless creating a 1 tier PKI (Not Recommended) CA Template
+1. Select the Certificate Template you want this CA to issue.
+Leave as “Subordinate CA Template” unless creating a 1-tier PKI.
+This is not recommended if you plan to issue different types of certificates in the future.

 4. Click Next.
 Next